psychowood/ghostfolio-docker/README.md

 - The ghostfolio-base container will not run, it will start then stop.
 This is normal, it's used as a base to run the setup scripts (steps 3 and 4).
 It could be replaced with a longer docker run command including all the volume mappings needed, but I find it cleaner cleaner having everything in a compose file
 - The base, server and client containers could probably be distributed as docker images.
 Maybe in the future, if the official team will not release an official image
-- The compose file uses a local directory for ghostfolio-data instead of using a standard volume: this way it is easier to edit/patch/check files in case of errors.
-If you want to use a standard volume instead, you can edit the docker-compose.yml file removing the driver* sections
 - This project is developed and tested on [BurmillaOS](https://burmillaos.org/)
 - The default UID and GID are 1100:1100